Stu-Air/Arch-Installer-NG/README.md

 ## Future Tweaks

 by all means if anyone has any suggestions I or anyone else can try and add them.

+- [ ] adding default settings/applications from another project for each enviroment
+- [ ] Link to desktop switcher in https://github.com/Stu-Air/switcher-gnome
+- [ ] add on for 24bit audio